BawCOS/Solution-Manual-CPS/docs/19-Hypothesis-Testing-Solutions.md

 f.
 The traditional belief is that yawning is contagious -- one yawn can lead to another yawn, which might lead to another, and so on.
 In this exercise, there was the option of selecting a one-sided or two-sided test.
 Which would you recommend (or which did you choose)?
 Justify your answer in 1-3 sentences.

-I chose an one-sided test since as a researcher, I thought having someone in the group yawn would lead to more people in that group yawning.
+I chose a one-sided test since as a researcher, I thought having someone in the group yawn would lead to more people in that group yawning.